NAELA Journal Article Guidelines

 NAELA Journal publishes substantive articles on topics of interest in elder and special needs law.
-The NAELA Journal Editorial Board invites the submission of manuscripts year-round with the following guidelines:
+The NAELA Journal Editorial Board welcomes manuscript submissions year-round with the following guidelines:

 • Most articles are between 4,000 and 10,000 words, including citations.